-Josiah H. Brown is an associate director of the Yale-New Haven Teachers Institute.
+Josiah H. Brown is founding executive director of CASA of Southern Connecticut, part of the national CASA network.
+Before, he was the first associate director of the Yale-New Haven Teachers Institute.
 He worked with New Leaders for a summer during its start-up and was responsible for researching prospective partner cities.
-Previously,
+Previously, he was

 Rosa DeLauro and to the director of a center at Columbia University.
 He worked for UConn Upward Bound and ConnPIRG and has